AnkitSG07/AI-AGENT-DEBATE/product-knowledge.md

-# Smart Handicrafts® — Product Knowledge Base (2026)
+# Smart Handicrafts — Product Knowledge Base

-Version: 2026-03
+Version: 2026-05-22
-Last_Updated: 2026-03-02
-Use: Gemini RAG website chatbot + B2B sales assistant + export compliance assistant + sales automation copilot.
+Use: AI product explanation, compatibility guidance, WhatsApp/Odoo Operator Hub, website chatbot, export-compliance support, CRM/sales automation, and handover support.

 ---

-## IMPORTANT BOT RULES
-- Answer ONLY using the RETRIEVED KNOWLEDGE snippets provided at runtime.
-- If a detail is not in retrieved snippets, say you don’t have it and suggest contacting support.
-- Never guess certifications, approvals, test reports, HS codes, or legal compliance for a customer’s final product.
-- Never invent pricing, discounts, MOQ, lead time, warranty, or contractual terms.
-- If pricing/policies might be stale: say “Confirm latest with support.”
-- End responses with: "Sources: [x][y]" based on retrieved snippet numbers.
+## Critical price source rule

+This markdown file is **not a pricing source**.

+For every price, slab, stock, website link, SKU commercial detail, quotation, or kit calculation, the AI must use:

+1. `odoo-product-pricelist-authority.json` / `odoo-product-pricelist-export.json`
+2. Live Odoo `product.template` and `product.pricelist.item` data, when available

+If a price is not found in the Odoo pricing source, reply that the exact price needs team confirmation.

+Do **not** use old markdown prices, catalogue text, screenshots, or memory as final pricing.
+Do **not** quote a complete kit price by using only the driver price.
+Complete kit pricing must come from a kit SKU or from per-component Odoo prices.

 ---

+## Important bot rules

+- Reply like a Smart Handicrafts sales/support employee: short, direct, practical.
+- Use this file only for product explanation, compatibility, product selection, policy guidance, workflow guidance, and handover logic.
+- Never invent price, discount, MOQ, lead time, warranty, stock, dispatch commitment, certification, HS code, or legal compliance.
+- Customer's latest correction wins over old AI memory.
+- If the customer says “maine ye nahi pucha / abhi to bataya / wrong / galat,” acknowledge and correct immediately.
+- Ask only one clear question at a time.
+- Do not restart the full decision tree if facts are already confirmed.
+- For final commercial confirmation, special discount, bulk negotiation, sample order finalization, or exact quotation, hand over to sales.
+- For custom electronics, new development, risky electrical compatibility, or special mechanical integration, hand over to technical.
+- In Operator Hub/WhatsApp chat mode, do not use “Sources: [x][y]” in customer replies unless specifically needed.
+Keep replies natural.

+---

-# Company Overview
+# Company overview

-Brand Name: Smart Handicrafts®
+Brand Name: Smart Handicrafts
-Business Model: B2B tech-modules + integration support for artisans, exporters, lighting brands, and OEMs.
+Business Model: B2B tech modules and integration support for artisans, exporters, lighting brands, and OEMs.
-Mission: Empower Indian artisans by blending traditional craftsmanship with modern technology; train, educate, and support tech integration into handcrafted products.
+Mission: Empower Indian artisans by blending traditional craftsmanship with modern technology.
-Positioning: Tech-enabled lighting modules for wireless table lamps and DIY lighting projects.
+Positioning: Plug-and-play smart electronics for table lamps, decorative lighting, handicrafts, and export-oriented products.

-## Contact & Address
+## Contact and address

 - Address: A-23, 1st Floor, Okhla Phase-1, New Delhi, India, 110020
 - Phone: +91-9315155031
 - Email: care@smarthandicrafts.com